US judge orders man accused of planting pipe bombs in Washington to remain in custody

 Follow topic:

-WASHINGTON, Jan 2 - A federal judge on Friday ordered that the man accused of planting pipe bombs in Washington the night before the January 6, 2021, U.S. Capitol attack should remain behind bars while his case moves forward.
+WASHINGTON - A federal judge on Jan 2 ordered that the man accused of planting pipe bombs in Washington the night before the Jan 6, 2021, US Capitol attack should remain behind bars while his case moves forward.

-Sharbaugh concluded in his ruling that the U.S. government's evidence against Cole was strong and that the pipe bombs sparked fear and alarm ahead of the congressional certification of the election even though they did not explode.
+Judge Sharbaugh concluded in his ruling that the US government’s evidence against Cole was strong and that the pipe bombs sparked fear and alarm ahead of the congressional certification of the election even though they did not explode.

-"If the plan had succeeded, the results could have been devastating: creating a greater sense of terror on the eve of a high-security Congressional proceeding, causing serious property damage in the heart of Washington, D.C., grievously injuring DNC or RNC staff and other innocent bystanders, or worse," Sharbaugh wrote.
+“If the plan had succeeded, the results could have been devastating: creating a greater sense of terror on the eve of a high-security Congressional proceeding, causing serious property damage in the heart of Washington, DC, grievously injuring DNC or RNC staff and other innocent bystanders, or worse,” Judge Sharbaugh wrote.

 According to the filing, Cole said he didn’t like either political party.